 Since my last set of posts, I’ve been experimenting with a lot of DIY and making my own cleaners, baby gear, and household items.
 I’m still undecided on whether I’ll post about those somewhere for those interested – case in point, look how badly I’m keeping up with just my food blog – but if I do, I’ll let you know here.

-All that said, at my mother’s suggestion and armed with her great recipe, I did try my hand at making our own yoghurt.
+All that said, I did try my hand at making our own yoghurt.
 It came out splendidly and I’m loving how simple it is – no yoghurt kit, expensive equipment, or laborious process needed.
 And it tastes great.

 What you’ll need: